LawRentz/Data-Echo-Blob-Tracker/README.md

 # Data-Echo-Blob-Tracker
-Blob Tracker, with motion blur and halo trackers in a negative filter.
+First Person View Blob Tracker, with motion blur and halo trackers in a negative filter.
 Use for room installation/interactive media